medialab/minet/docs/cli.md

   -i INPUT_DIR, --input-dir INPUT_DIR   Directory where the HTML files are stored.
 Defaults to "content".
   -o OUTPUT, --output OUTPUT            Path to the output report file.
 By default, the report will be printed to stdout.
   -p PROCESSES, --processes PROCESSES   Number of processes to use.
 Defaults to 4.
+  --separator SEPARATOR                 Separator use to join lists of values when output format is CSV.
+Defaults to "|".
   --total TOTAL                         Total number of HTML documents.
 Necessary if you want to display a finite progress indicator.
   --validate                            Just validate the given scraper then exit.